General Session FAQ

 Do you do family photos?
 While I take casual family portraits during many of my newborn sessions, and will accommodate my returning clients for family sessions as my schedule allows, I do not offer family portrait sessions as a general rule.

 Do you do other types of photos?
 I am always up for trying new things, but I just like to be honest - I do my best work with single subject portraits.
 That said, if you're looking for a quinceanera photographer, glam studio birthday shoot for an adult, drag or burlesque, body positivity session, etc., PLEASE reach out to me!
 I would love to discuss it!

 What times are available for photo sessions?
 I am typically in the studio weekday mornings, keeping my afternoons for editing time, and allowing for as much weekend time as possible with my own rapidly growing kids!
 While I realize that we all have different work schedules that need to be considered, I ONLY do newborn sessions on weekday mornings.
 If one parent doesn't have time off to use, I will consider scheduling the family part of a newborn session at a separate time to accommodate, but the newborn session still needs to be done on a weekday morning as they are several hours long.
 As they are much shorter, I will do my best to be flexible with older baby sessions and maternity sessions to accommodate for work and nap schedules.
-I only offer two weekend dates per month, so these fill up quickly.
+I only offer one weekend date per month, so these fill up quickly.

 Do you donate sessions?
 I'm a HUGE believer in giving wherever I can.
 I donate a significant amount of time as both a photographer and editor for Now I Lay Me Down To Sleep, and I do free mini sessions for families that wouldn't be able to afford the luxury of having photos taken as my schedule allows it.
 I also do free Story Sessions for people going through or recovering from serious illness.
 Please fill out my donation request form by clicking here to be considered.